ammar-hup/100-days-of-code/log.md

 ### Day 1: August 6, 2020

 **My Progress Today:** I started a project from a curse that I have finished <my first course>, I arranged my thoughts, and made some code structure <Heads of classes & some functions declaration > .

-**Thoughts:** I think it will not be easy but I started my journey, I am very excited and I will keep going.
+**Thoughts:** I think it will not be easy but I started my journey, I am very excited and I will keep going

 =======
 ### Day 2: August 7, 2020